mapeveri/django-musette/roadmap.rst

 1. [X] Issue #106 Rename validator
 2. [X] Issue #104 Not show screen forums if has a one forum
 3. [X] Issue #107 Remove Abstract model in Profile
+4. [X] Issue #103 Improvements notifications
+5. [X] Issue #100 Improve validations in forms
+6. [X] If errors are found in the previous version.
+They will be arranged

+**For version (0.3.0) complete the next issues:**

-4. [] Issue #85 Improve the sending of emails
+1. [] Issue #85 Improve the sending of emails
-5. [] Issue #87 Migrate web sockets to django-channels
+2. [] Issue #87 Migrate web sockets to django-channels
-6. [] Issue #81 Add docker container
+3. [] Issue #81 Add docker container
-7. [] If errors are found in the previous version.
+4. [] If errors are found in the previous version.
 They will be arranged